lebinlv/XFS5152CE/README.md

 ## Test through console

-> python3 .\speech.py COM9 9600   #"COM9" and "9600" should be seted according to actual condition
+> python3 .\speech.py COM9 9600   #"COM9" and "9600" should be setted according to actual condition

 If your chip speaks "欢迎使用", It works!